-This system is a combination of both the centralized and decentralized systems.
-An organization shares resources for two reasons; to achieve economies of scale and to reduce idle time.
-Every constituent unit exercises some level of authority, with critical approvals made by the centre.
-For this strategy to be effective, its constituent must align and operate efficiently.
-If bottlenecks begin to occur in your supply chain or channel of communication, you need to decongest the system by creating a more flexible structure.
+This system combines both the centralized and decentralized systems to achieve economies of scale and to reduce idle time.
+Every constituent unit exercises some level of authority, with critical approvals made by the center.
+For this strategy to be effective, there must be clear cut responsibilities and resource allocation with a high level of flexibility.

-Opportunities may decline in some areas of an organization’s business environment but become more evident in other sectors of the economy.
-Surviving companies continually study the trend of their business space looking out for other prospects to exploit.
+Opportunities may decline in some areas of an organization’s business environment but become more evident in other areas of the larger economy.
+Surviving companies continually study the trend of events within and outside their domain for prospects to exploit, they diversify.
 Diversification involves an iterative process of data collection and analysis to understand and satisfy a need.
-If you identify an opportunity that is not within your industry, that you have the resources to tap into it; make it count.

 You can’t polish a turd, but you can knock a product or service into shape.
-Companies go one better to develop new products and services or upgrade existing ones.
-They engage their customers frequently to understand their complementary needs and work towards satisfying those needs.
-You can get the better of your competitors.
-Create a good rapport with your clients, engage them to capture their expectations and demands, so that you can work towards providing them with products and services that satisfy those expectations.
+Here, companies go one better to develop new products and services or upgrade existing ones.
+They start by engaging their customers frequently to understand their immediate and complementary needs.
+Then they work towards satisfying those needs and expectations.

 A penny saved is a penny earned.
-The product or service price of a company affects patronage significantly.
-To stay relevant in the industry, an organization may look inwards to identify and eliminate non-value-adding components of their value chain.
-They can also decide to source production inputs from affordable dealers without impacting negatively on quality to reduce operational and production costs.
-With total quality management, you can identify loopholes in your business to eliminate so that you can save cost for your customers.
-In a world where only about 8% is rich, you can imagine those craving to pinch pennies.
+The price of a company's product or service affects patronage significantly.
+Firms, consistently look inwards to identify and eliminate non-value-adding components of their value chain to save cost and charge less.
+They also source production inputs from affordable dealers without impacting negatively on quality and cost.

 Variety is the spice of life.
 Some companies create premium offers; targeted at consumers who are willing to pay more for the added qualities.
 Differentiation is a marketing strategy that attracts a segment of the market who value distinction.
-Some companies maintain two standards-common and unique.
-If patronage is low for premium products, revenue from the sale of ordinary products will make up for the shortfall.
+Some companies maintain two or more product/ service varieties.
+If patronage is low for premium products, revenue from the sale of other varieties will make up for the shortfall.
 To concentrate on premium offers alone, a company must do thorough research to validate customer willingness to pay more.
-If you have so much to offer; let it out, using differentiation.
-Your customers will increase, and they will have varieties to consider.

 Focus on your strengths, not your weaknesses.
 Some organizations have used “Niching” to tough it out in the face of fierce competition.
 They rely on the evidence that man at some point in time craves for affiliation and recognition.
-These organizations identify their brand with a particular group.
-They focus on satisfying this group.
-They channel their resources to capture and harness the market that this group controls.
-When you have a big fish in your industry; you identify where your strength lies; use focus or niching to segment the market and concentrate on your target niche, to remain in business.
+These organizations identify their brand with a particular group, then they focus on satisfying this group.
+They further channel their resources to capture and harness the market that this group controls.

 Mergers and Acquisition

-Corporations outsource their secondary responsibilities to specialists who have the requirements to operate in such climes to enable them to focus on their primary obligation.
-They also offshore to business economies with the enabling characteristics for their business.
-Consider plans to outsource and offshore if you think you’re no longer comfortable with your current environmental factors instead of parking up.
+Corporations outsource their secondary responsibilities to specialists who have the requirements to operate in such climes to enable them focus on their primary obligation.
+They also offshore to business economies with the enabling characteristics for their business to strive instead of packing up.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.